Gray leaf spot management

 A fuzzy appearance on leaves early in the morning.

-Like the leaf spots, these patches rapidly coalesce to produce large, irregularly shaped areas of damaged turf that could resemble Pythium
+Infected patches can rapidly coalesce to produce large, irregularly shaped areas of damaged turf that could resemble Pythium

 Beneficial cultural practices include: